brevzin/cpp_proposals/3726_union_lifetime/union-lifetime.md

 We're hoping to fix both of those issues in this paper, with two fairly independent fixes.

+# Proposal

+This proposal comes in two parts.

-# Proposal 1: Fixing When Implicit Lifetime Starts
+## Fixing When Implicit Lifetime Starts

 [@P3074R7] added this wording to [class.default.ctor]{.sref}: